mdancho84/mdancho84.github.io/_posts/2018-04-18-keras-lstm-sunspots-time-series-prediction.md

 ##### 5.2.1 Creating An LSTM Prediction Function

 This step looks intimidating, but it's actually straightforward.
-We copy the code from [__Section 5.1__](#single-lstm) into a function.
+We copy the code from [__Section 5.1 - Single LSTM__](#single-lstm) into a function.
 We'll make it a safe function, which is a good practice for any long-running mapping processes to prevent a single failure from stopping the entire process.

 {% highlight r %}